Natalie Alexander

 Natalie Alexander (born 6 April 1991) is a 2.5 point Australian wheelchair basketball player.
 She represented Australia at the 2020 Summer Paralympics in Tokyo.

 Biography

 Natalie Alexander was born on 6 April 1991.
 She has Bachelor of Science and Psychology at the University of Western Australia.
 Natalie also completed a Masters of Speech Pathology.

 Career

 A 2.5 point guard.
 She was a member of the Australian team that won the gold medal in 2013 Osaka Cup and bronze medal at the 2016 Osaka Cup.

 She was a member of the Australian teams that won the silver medals at the 2011 and 2015 Women's U25 Wheelchair Basketball World Championship.

-At the 2020 Tokyo Paralympics, the Gliders finished ninth after winning the 9th-10th classification match.
+She represented Australia at the 2020 Tokyo Paralympics, where the Gliders finished ninth after winning the 9th-10th classification match.